I Love L.A.: Composition

 AllMusic's Matthew Greenwald believes "I Love L.A." is Newman's only attempt at writing an "anthem", as the song features an energetic and buoyant melody not commonly found in the singer's previous music.
 "I Love L.A." begins with a soft opening verse, which features electric piano and saxophone instrumentation.
 The opening verse borrows the melody of Rodgers and Hart's 1937 song "The Lady Is a Tramp".
 Newman begins this verse by deriding New York City as a place where "people dressed like monkeys", and saying Chicago should be left to the "Eskimos".
 The soft verse then transitions to a more upbeat, pop rock driven melody, influenced by the sound of the Beach Boys.
 This influence is evidenced when Newman name-drops the band in the lyrics, as well as alluding to their 1963 song "Surfin' U.S.A."

 Following the musical shift, the lyrics now depict Newman driving down Imperial Highway in Los Angeles with a "big nasty redhead" at his side.
 Newman sings about rolling down the windows and pulling back the top of his convertible as he feels the Santa Ana winds brush against him.
-He proceeds to name-drop several regions in Los Angeles such as South Bay, the Valley, and the Westside, and how everyone in these regions are happy because the sun is shining.
+He proceeds to name-drop several regions in Los Angeles such as South Bay, the Valley, the Westside, and the Eastside and how everyone in these regions are happy because the sun is shining.
 The chorus features Newman singing the phrase "I love L.A." several times, while Christine McVie and Lindsey Buckingham of the band Fleetwood Mac respond each time with "We love it".

-After the first chorus, the music temporarily shifts to a new section that removes the guitar and heavily emphasizes the synthesizer, before returning to its original melody.
+After the first chorus, the music temporarily shifts to a new section that removes the guitar and heavily emphasizes the synthesizer, before returning to its original melody in a different key.
 Newman proceeds to point out various objects and people, such as Matterhorn Bobsleds, palm trees, homeless people, and beautiful California women.
 Newman then name-drops several famous streets in Los Angeles: Century Boulevard, Victory Boulevard, Santa Monica Boulevard, and the Sixth Street Viaduct.
 Each time he says the name of a road, McVie and Buckingham respond with the phrase "We love it".
 A guitar solo (played by Toto's Steve Lukather) follows, before the song ends with the chorus.